k-amin07/Rust/The-Book/Chapter3 - Common Programming Concepts/variables_and_data_types.md

     let five_hundred = x.0;
     let six_point_four = x.1;
 ```
+The tuple without any values has a special name, unit.
+This value and its corresponding type are both written () and represent an empty value or an empty return type.
+Expressions implicitly return the unit value if they don’t return any other value.

 On the other hand, all elements of an array must be of the same type.
 ```
     let a = [1,2,3,4,5]; // defaults to i32